 The ground suddenly quaked.
 To the man’s right, just outside the entrance, a grave started to glow with a translucent blue light.
 It started as a small glimmer but evolved to a solid beam that shot into the sky.

 All grass within the vicinity of the grave turned brown.
 The heat from the light was intense.
 It caused the man to sweat even more than when he was running.

 A transparent white figure emerged from the light.

 “Are you here to help me?” the apparition asked.

 “No,” the man said as he placed his bag onto the ground.
-He stretched a bit before resuming his answer.
+He stretched a bit before continuing to answer.
 “I’m here to destroy you.”

 She swayed her hips as she walked over to him.
 The corset and skirt she wore with the color and consistency of a black and white photo accentuated her legs and breast.
-Her pale hair, wavy and at her shoulders, was obviously once a brown or blonde.
+Her pale hair, wavy and hanging loosely down to her shoulders, was once brown or blonde.